 My journey as an author began in grade school.
 I was fascinated by poetry.
 I remember reading and hearing Mya Angelou’s Still I Rise and the speech by Sojourner Truth – Aint I A Woman.
 I too wanted to know what is felt like to have voice and agency.
 To stand in power and to share and encourage others to do the same.
 I then went on to write for my city’s local newspaper.

 Was it something you always wanted to pursue?

 Yes, but I was not sure that I wanted to do it professionally.

 Who or what motivated you to write?

-Have you ever published your work into a book?
-If so, where can we find them?
+Have you published your writings into a book?
+If so, where can we find it/them?

 How was the publishing process?